 Insight supports multiple simultaneous artifact searches on both source and target drives.

-Go to Artifacts Finder in the left-side menu.
+On the Sidebar, go to Artifacts Finder.
 In the upper part of the window there is a table with previous artifact searches performed on the current drive including those carried out during imaging.
 If you want to perform another search, select the artifacts that need to be found.

 The artifacts include: